Elvin Hayes: College career

-With his departure from college, Hayes was selected as the first overall selection in both the 1968 NBA draft and 1968 ABA draft.
-He was taken by the San Diego Rockets and the Houston Mavericks, respectively.
+With his departure from college, Hayes was the first overall selection in both the 1968 NBA draft and 1968 ABA draft.
+He was taken by the San Diego Rockets and Houston Mavericks, respectively.

 Professional career

 San Diego / Houston Rockets (1968–1972)

 Hayes joined the NBA with the San Diego Rockets in 1968 and went on to lead the NBA in scoring with 28.4 points per game, averaged 17.1 rebounds per game, and was named to the NBA All-Rookie Team.
 Hayes' scoring average is the fifth best all-time for a rookie, and he remains the last rookie to lead the NBA in scoring average.
 He scored a career-high 54 points against the Detroit Pistons on November 11, 1968.